-Generation owners who utilize combined cycle units must use special techniques to solve the EDC problem.
-Some general methods that have been proposed for solving non-convex optimization problems are below.
-However, I am not aware that any of these techniques have been implemented within an electricity market today.

-1. Enumeration/Iteration: In this method, all possible solutions are enumerated and evaluated, and then the lowest cost solution is identified.
+As a result, generation owners who utilize combined cycle units must use special techniques to solve the EDC problem.
+Some of these techniques are listed in the following: 1.
+Enumeration/Iteration: In this method, all possible solutions are enumerated and evaluated, and then the lowest cost solution is identified.
 This method will always work but can be quite computational.

-2. Dynamic programming: See pp. 51-54 of reference [21].
+2. Dynamic programming: See pp. 51-54 of reference [20].

-3. Sequential unconstrained minimization technique (SUMT): This method is described on pp 473-477 of reference [35].
+3. Sequential unconstrained minimization technique (SUMT): This method is described on pp 473-477 of reference [28].

 4. Heuristic optimization methods: There are a number of methods in this class, including Genetic Algorithm simulated annealing, tabu search, and particle swarm.
-A good reference on these methods is [36].
+A good reference on these methods is [29].